 Q. What advice do you have for a customer looking to hire a provider like you?

 A. It is a good idea to speak with the inspector on the phone before booking the inspection.
 You can get a feel for the inspector's style, personality, customer service ability, knowledge, and willingness to serve your needs.
-You can also book an inspection.
 Ask questions about their experience, training, licensing, and the cost of the inspection.

 Q. If you were a customer, what do you wish you knew about your trade?
 Any inside secrets to share?

 A. The inspector is only as good as his or her determination to provide detailed and accurate information to the client.
 An inspector who does a quick, haphazard inspection may miss major flaws, leaving the costs of repairs on the buyer.

 Q. What questions should a consumer ask to hire the right service professional?

 A. 1) Are you licensed by TREC to inspect houses in Texas, and what is your license number?

 2) Are you a member of any trade organization related to home inspections?

 3) How long have you been inspecting houses or commercial buildings?

 4) How much does the inspection cost and will there be any additional charges for additional items your house has, such as a sprinkler system, swimming pool, or crawl space?